-- Setting the strategic direction of the Company with management, and monitoring management's implementation of that strategy; - Evaluating, approving and monitoring major capital expenditure, capital management and all major corporate transactions; - Approving the annual operating budget, annual shareholders' report and annual financial statements; - Appointing, monitoring, managing the performance of, and if necessary terminating, the employment of the Managing Director/Chief Executive Officer; - Approving and monitoring the Company's Risk Management Policy and Guidelines; and - Ensuring compliance with the Corporations Act 2001, ASX listing rules and other relevant regulations.
+- Setting the strategic direction of the Company with management, and monitoring management's implementation of that strategy; - Evaluating, approving and monitoring major capital expenditure, capital management and all major corporate transactions; - Approving the annual operating budget, annual shareholders' report and annual financial statements; - Appointing, monitoring, managing the performance of, and if necessary terminating, the employment of the Managing Director/Chief Executive Officer; - · Approving and monitoring the Company's Risk Management Policy and Guidelines; and - Ensuring compliance with the Corporations Act 2001, ASX listing rules and other relevant regulations.

-The Board Charter sets out the Board's delegation of responsibility to allow the Managing Director/Chief Executive Officer and the executive management team to carry on the day-to-day operations and administration of the Company.
+The Board Charter sets out the Board's delegation of responsibility to allow the Executive Chairman and the senior executives to carry on the day-to-day operations and administration of the Company.
 The Board Charter supports all delegations of responsibility by formally defining the specific functions reserved for the Board and its Committees and those matters delegated to management.

-- undertake appropriate checks before appointing a person, or putting forward to shareholders a candidate for election, as a director; and - provide shareholders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.
+- (a) undertake appropriate checks before appointing a director or senior executive or putting someone forward for election as a director; and - (b) provide security holders with all material information in its possession relevant to a decision on whether or not to elect or re-elect a director.

-The Company requires reference checks prior to appointing a director or putting that person forward as a candidate to ensure that person is competent, experienced, and would not be impaired in any way from undertaking the duties of a director.
+The Company undertakes reference checks prior to appointing a Director or putting that person forward as a candidate to ensure that person is competent, experienced, and would not be impaired in any way from undertaking the duties of a Director.

-The Company provides relevant information to shareholders for their consideration about the attributes of candidates together with whether the Board supports the appointment or re-election in order to enable them to make a decision on whether or not to appoint or re-elect a director.
+The Company provides relevant information to shareholders for their consideration about the attributes of candidates together with whether the Board supports the appointment or re-election in order to enable them to make a decision on whether or not to appoint or re-elect a Director.

-Recommendation 1.3: A company should have a written agreement with each director and senior executive setting out the terms of their appointment.
+Recommendation 1.3: A listed entity should have a written agreement with each director and senior executive setting out the terms of their appointment.

-All Directors and senior executives reporting to the Executive Chairman of the Company have been given formal letters of appointment outlining key terms and conditions of their appointment.
-A summary of the contract details of the Directors and senior executives who are Key Management Persons is set out in the Directors' Report section of the 30 June 2020 Annual Financial Report.
+All Directors, and senior executives reporting to the Executive Chairman of the Company, have been given formal letters of appointment outlining key terms and conditions of their appointment.
+A summary of the contract details of the Directors and senior executives who are Key Management Persons is set out in the Directors' Report section of the 30 June 2021 Annual Financial Report.

-Recommendation 1.4: The Company Secretary should be accountable directly to the Board, through the chair, on all matters to do with the proper functioning of the Board
+Recommendation 1.4: The company secretary of a listed entity should be accountable directly to the board, through the chair, on all matters to do with the proper functioning of the board.

-The Company Secretaries are accountable to the Board through the Chairman on all matters to do with the proper functioning of the Board.
-The Board Charter confirms that all Directors have direct access to the Company Secretaries.
+The Company Secretaries are accountable to the Board through the Executive Chairman on all matters to do with the proper functioning of the Board.
+The Board Charter confirms that all Directors have direct access to all executives including the Company Secretaries.
 The Company Secretaries are responsible for:

-- Advising the Board on corporate governance matters; - Managing the company secretarial function; - Attending and taking minutes at all Board and Committee meetings; and - Communicating with the ASX.
+- Advising the Board on Corporate overnance matters; - Managing the company secretarial function; - Attending and taking minutes at all Board and Committee meetings; and - Communicating with the ASX.